cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/waiting-room-api.md

    </tbody>
 </table>

-## Fetch the current status of a Waiting Room
+## Fetch the current status of a waiting room

 <table style="width:100%">
     <thead>